kanhar/leetcode/problems/Trees/Tries.md

 ### [Longest Common Prefix](https://leetcode.com/problems/longest-common-prefix/)

-> Write a function to find the longest common prefix string amongst an sort of strings.
+> Find the longest common prefix in a set of words
 <details><summary markdown="span">Let's see some code!</summary>

 ```python